 I wish I could say that adding a baby to the family didn’t bring back some of my former shopping habits, but alas, it has.
 There’s little in this world in which I take more pleasure than dressing up my little girl, and I admit I’m enjoying this even more because my older daughter is at the age where she is choosing her own clothes.

-So in addition to the newborn clothes that little Juliza can wear right now, I’ve been buying clothes in sizes all the way up to 3T — particularly when I can get them on seasonal clearance.
+So in addition to the newborn clothes that little Juliza can wear right now and her new best baby crib, I’ve been buying clothes in sizes all the way up to 3T — particularly when I can get them on seasonal clearance.
 However, that has led to a closet rack full of clothes I have to sort through when I’m getting her dressed.
 When Walmart challenged me to share a DIY craft, I knew I wanted to make some separators to better organize her clothing by size.

 Like so many projects, this one was inspired by a product I saw and wanted to buy, but thought I could make on my own.